Reformed Church in America: LGBTQ inclusion

+Marriage

+In 2014, the General Synod recommended that the Commission on Church Order begin the process of defining marriage as heterosexual.
+However, in 2015, the General Synod approved a process for studying a way "to address the questions of human sexuality".
+Also in 2015, Hope College in Michigan, affiliated with the RCA, officially provided benefits to employees' same-sex spouses though the school continues to maintain a statement on sexuality that espouses a traditional definition of marriage.

 Additionally, a number of congregations and classes have voted to publicly affirm LGBT members, including the Classis of New Brunswick and the Classis of Schenectady.
 Several of those congregations, including congregations dually affiliated with the RCA and United Church of Christ, perform same-sex marriages.
-"Some RCA churches have gay pastors, but their ordination is from other denominations".
+There are RCA churches with gay pastors who have been ordained by other denominations.
 On 5 May 2017, the United Church of Christ and Reformed Church in America congregations that support LGBT inclusion announced the formation of an association for dually-affiliated congregations.

 In April 2016, a working committee of the RCA developed a report on human sexuality.
 The report offers different options, for review by the General Synod, and includes the option to define marriage as between a man and woman or to define marriage as between two persons thus allowing same-gender marriages.
 Of these options, General Synod 2016 voted to define marriage as "man/woman".
 However, that vote needed to receive the support of 2/3 of the classes and be ratified again in 2017.

 In March 2017, the proposal to define marriage as "man/woman" did not receive the necessary votes from 2/3 of the classes, and, as a result, it did not pass.
 On 12 June 2017, the General Synod voted for a "recommendation [which] says, 'faithful adherence to the RCA's Standards, therefore, entails the affirmation that marriage is between one man and one woman.'"
 Also, in 2017, a classis in the RCA ordained the first openly gay and married pastor who had declared himself as such when he began the ordination process.

-In 2021, the RCA's General Synod voted in favor of a plan to allow congregations to leave the denomination, with their properties, and to allow remaining RCA congregations to choose their policy on LGBTQ clergy and same-sex marriages with some supporting same-sex marriages and some opposing.
+In October 2021, the Church announced a restructuring in order to satisfy both conservative and progressive churches regarding same-sex marriage.

+In response, 43 dissatisfied conservative churches left the RCA in December 2021 and formed the Alliance of Reformed Churches.

+Twelve churches formed the Reformation Canada Network, twelve from the Central Iowa classis formed The Sending Network and 5 formed the Kingdom Network.

+Room for All brings together churches that support blessings of same-sex marriage.